Updated: Sep 28

 Before I give you examples of movies plagued with this infirmity, I’ll provide the reason moviemakers do this.
 Yes, there is a reason!

 Romantic movies often end with a dreamy kiss.
-Comedies often end with a humorously satisfying scene.
+Comedies usually end with a humorously satisfying scene.
 Tragedies end in a downer (but they end!).
-Musicals often end with a song.
+Musicals end with a song.
 And horror movies end with a horror-punch to the gut.

 Each genre ends with a burst of “its thing.”
-The problem with the makers of horror movies is they don’t have the creativity or wherewithal to end with a final “horror-ness” without cutting off the viewers cold with nothing but empty pockets.
+The problem with horror movies is their writers don’t have the creativity or wherewithal to end with a final “horror-ness” without cutting off the viewers cold with nothing but empty pockets.

 Perhaps the makers of horror movies don’t provide an ending because endings bring closure.
 Apparently, relief is not allowed in the horror genre.